Dillon-Z-Dong/simple-mac-terminal-reminder/README.md

 Message (default ➜ 2m 30s reminder): ?

 Enter any text you would like to see when the reminder pops up.
-This will be displayed in both the notification and dialog box.

 Message (default ➜ 2m 30s reminder): 🐰🐰🐰
 ──────────────────────────────────────────────────